 Please continue to check our program page for announcements and updates on the 2021 program, inclusive of when applications may open.
 In the meantime, potential applicants can review our FAQ and Blog series to learn more about the program.
 Candidates selected for interviews will be contacted directly by someone from Microsoft recruiting by mid February.

 Gain new AI skills and experience while tackling real-world challenges

 In September 2018 we welcomed our first cohort of residents into the program and are excited about the future impact on the fields of AI and machine learning.
-While the first class of residents are currently here and learning new skills we are eager to meet our 2019/2020 class!
+While the second class of residents are currently here and learning new skills we are eager to meet our 2020/2021 class!

 Through our Microsoft AI Residency program you will have the opportunity to work alongside prominent researchers and engineers in either Redmond, WA, or Cambridge, UK.
 You will build your skills and get hands-on experience working on practical AI and machine learning problems that help tackle some of society’s toughest challenges.

 We are searching for a diverse range of researchers, engineers, and applied scientists with unique perspectives, including candidates who may not have a traditional background in AI, but who are passionate about working on AI technologies to solve real-world challenges.